gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 }
 ```

-What's happening here, though, is that we would have one big component responsible for the Post _and_
+What's happening here, though, is that you would have one big component responsible for the Post _and_
-the Author, when we could split these into their own components, one for the Post, and one for the
+the Author, when you could split these into their own components, one for the Post, and one for the
 Author.

-Let's create a new component at `/components/AuthorBio.js` with the following:
+Create a new component at `/components/AuthorBio.js` with the following:

 ```javascript
 import React from "react"